mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 ## User Identifies a Column With a Foreign Key Constraint Applied
 ### The foreign key constraint is set to a single column
+- The user can see the referenced column from the column header.
 ### The foreign key constraint is set to multiple columns
+- The user can see the referenced column from the column header.
+** NEED SOME INDICATOR **

 ## User Sees a Preview of the Linked Table in a Column With a Foreign Key Constraint Applied